Dear Friends,

 Eleanor Klibanoff, Investigative Reporter

-Rip Rinehart, Host
+Rip Rinehart, Fill-in Host

 Roberto Roldan, City Politics & Government Reporter